mjstahl/boring/README.md

 Templating using JavaScript's tagged template strings.
 Designed for server-side rendering.

-**This work is only possible because of those who have contributed to [choojs/nanohtml](https://github.com/choojs/nanohtml) (it is effectively a copy of the server portion)**.
+**This work is only possible because of those who have contributed to [choojs/nanohtml](https://github.com/choojs/nanohtml) (it is effectively a rewrite/copy of the server portion)**.

 ## Installation
 ```sh